When the Earth Started to SingOpen story

 This sonic journey written and narrated by David G. Haskell brings us to the beginning of sound and song on planet Earth.

 David George Haskell is author of The Songs of Trees: Stories from Nature’s Great Connectors, winner of the 2020 Iris Book Award, the 2018 John Burroughs Medal, and named one of the Best Science Books of 2017 by NPR’s Science Friday.
 His first book, The Forest Unseen: A Year’s Watch in Nature, was winner of the National Academies’ Best Book Award for 2013, finalist for the 2013 Pulitzer Prize in nonfiction, winner of the 2013 Reed Environmental Writing Award, and winner of the 2012 National Outdoor Book Award for Natural History Literature.
-His latest book is Sounds Wild and Broken: Sonic Marvels, Evolution’s Creativity, and the Crisis of Sensory Extinction.
+His latest book, Sounds Wild and Broken: Sonic Marvels, Evolution’s Creativity, and the Crisis of Sensory Extinction, was a finalist for the Pulitzer Prize.
 He is a professor at the University of the South in Sewanee, Tennessee.

 Emmanuel Vaughan-Lee is an Emmy and Peabody Award–nominated filmmaker and a Sufi teacher.
 His films include: Earthrise, Sanctuaries of Silence, The Atomic Tree, Counter Mapping, Marie’s Dictionary, and Elemental.
 His films have been screened at New York Film Festival, Tribeca Film Festival, SXSW, and Hot Docs, exhibited at the Smithsonian Museum, and featured on PBS POV, National Geographic, and New York Times Op-Docs.
 He is the founder and executive editor of Emergence Magazine.

 Daniel Liévano is an editorial illustrator and author based in Bogotá, Colombia.
 He is deeply inspired by semiotics, linguistics, and the meaning of language.
-Notable clients include The New Yorker, Harpers, The Atlantic, Penguin Random House, and Radioambulante, and he was recently awarded a Gold Medal from The Society of Illustrators for his first graphic novel, Gravity.
+Notable clients include The New Yorker, Harpers, The Atlantic, Penguin Random House, and Radioambulante.
+He won a Gold Medal from The Society of Illustrators for his first graphic novel, Gravity, and the AOI World Illustration Award for the animated illustration accompanying “When the Earth Started to Sing” for Emergence Magazine.

 Emmanuel Vaughan-Lee talks with biologist and author David G. Haskell about his latest book, Sounds Wild and Broken: a journey through deep time that traces the evolution of sound.
 Their conversation touches on the legacies of kinship that are present when we listen, and how deep experiences of beauty can serve as a moral guide for the future.